jpittman/vsc/_posts/2021-04-02-on-the-subject-of-accountability.md

 ---
 layout: post
-title:  "On The Subject of Accountability"
+title:  "On the Subject of Accountability"
 categories: [personal, accountability]
 tags: [mental health]
 ---

 > We have known for decades that we can’t just arrest and prosecute our